GitMoDu/Fast/README.md

-# Fast
+# Fast (Arduino Compatible)

-Arduino Compatible.

-Fast and simple IO for Arduino Compatible MCUs, easy tu use for library making.
+Fast and simple IO for Arduino, easy tu use for library making.
 Outputs only, for now.

 Tested in: ATmega328p, ATTiny85.